-Section 6.4 What happens if you do not pay the extra Part D amount?
-14 SECTION 7 More information about your monthly premium 14 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty Section 7.2 Can we change your monthly plan premium during the year?
-16 SECTION 8 Please keep your plan membership record up to date 17 Section 8.1 How to help make sure that we have accurate information about you 17 SECTION 9 We protect the privacy of your personal health information 18 Section 9.1 We make sure that your health information is protected 18 SECTION 10 How other insurance works with our plan 18
+Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty Section 7.2 Can we change your monthly plan premium during the year?
+16 SECTION 8 Please keep your plan membership record up to date 16 Section 8.1 How to help make sure that we have accurate information about you 16 SECTION 9 We protect the privacy of your personal health information 17 Section 9.1 We make sure that your health information is protected 17 SECTION 10 How other insurance works with our plan 18 Section 10.1 Which plan pays first when you have other insurance?
+18